IreGaddr/Primal-Reflections-from-the-Peak/README.md

 - The relationship between geometry and number theory
 - A new perspective on the computational nature of reality

+## AI Summit Transcripts
+In the repo you'll find .txt files named after different transformer AI large language models.
+These are transcripts of that model being prompted through this journey and their subsequent struggles and insights from the peak.

 ## Author's Note

 The author, Ire Gaddr, is dyslexic and autistic - conditions that enable perception of patterns that linear thinking might miss.
 The work's structure mirrors this non-linear cognition.
 What seems like unnecessary complexity is actually the shortest path through a multidimensional conceptual space.